Admission to the BSOTA Program (Professional Phase): APPLICATION PROCESS

 - As part of the application process, applicants must complete and submit the following forms:

 - Completion of all Admission Forms – Available for download in the OTA Program Website (https://www.sa.edu/bsota-forms/) under Admission Forms.
 Applicants must review its content carefully to understand the procedures and tasks required to qualify for admission into the Program.
 Forms included in this packet must be filled and submitted (as PDF documents) directly to the Program Director by the designated deadline:

-- Observation Hours Verification Form – Applicants are required to complete AT LEAST 24 hours of observation of occupational therapy services by the time of application to the Program.
-Hours must be documented on this form.
+- Observation Hours Verification Form – Applicants are required to complete AT LEAST 24 hours of observation of occupational therapy services or equivalent immersive experience by the time of application to the Program.

 - BSOTA Program Application for Acceptance Form – This form must be completed in order to be considered for admission into the Program.